blacklihgt/Project-Tracking-System/README.md

 - Some of the functions of the system will be:

-  -The system will allow the a manager to register projects.
+  The system will allow the a manager to register projects.
-  -Projects are divided into tasks.
+  Projects are divided into tasks.
-  -Rules regarding the order of the tasks can be set.
+  Rules regarding the order of the tasks can be set.
-  -Different tasks can be assigned to different teams.
+  Different tasks can be assigned to different teams.
-  -Team leaders will be able to register task progress.
+  Team leaders will be able to register task progress.
-  -Customer can view summary information about structure of the project.
+  Customer can view summary information about structure of the project.

-- System will be accessed by three different type of users.
+- System will be accessed by three different type of users. i.e Administrator, team leader(s), customers
-    -ADministrator
-    -Team Leader(s)
-    -Customers

 ### Roles of different users